What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/dongkwonjin/RVLD}{OpenLane-V} \cite{openlane-v}, proposed in 2023, mitigates the temporal inconsistencies in the original OpenLane \cite{openlane} annotations by implementing a semi-automatic annotation process.
+\paragraph{\textbf{OpenLane-V:}} Proposed in 2023, \href{https://github.com/dongkwonjin/RVLD}{OpenLane-V} \cite{openlane-v} mitigates the temporal inconsistencies in the original OpenLane \cite{openlane} annotations by implementing a semi-automatic annotation process.
 This enhancement reconstructs missing lane segments using matrix completion techniques and creates manual annotations for suddenly invisible lane markings to mitigate flickering artifacts.
 OpenLane-V consists of 90,000 images from 590 videos, with 70,000 for training and 20,000 for testing, excluding footage that contains a significant proportion of imperceptible lane segments.
 Despite the 2D and 3D labels contained in OpenLane \cite{openlane}, OpenLane-V \cite{openlane-v} only provides 2D coordinates.
-As revealed in Fig.~\ref{fig:openlane-v_visualization} (left), up to four lane markings of the ego and alternative lanes are annotated per image, to focus on the most important lanes from the ego perspective.
-And, as evidenced by Fig.~\ref{fig:openlane-v_visualization}, the stopping line and distant segments of the four lane markings are not within the scope of the OpenLane-V annotation schema.
+As revealed in Fig.~\ref{fig:openlane-v_visualization} (left), up to four lane markings of the ego and alternative lanes are annotated per image.
+Although this design emphasizes the most important lanes from the ego perspective, the resulting ego-centric bias may limit the learning of full-scene lane topology.
+As evidenced by Fig.~\ref{fig:openlane-v_visualization}, the stopping line and distant segments of the four lane markings are not within the scope of the OpenLane-V annotation schema.
+This restricted annotation scope may hinder the learning of long-range geometry and structurally important cues, while also potentially distorting benchmark evaluation.